charlesrocket/charlesrocket.github.io/_posts/2018-12-24-axe-mn-deployment.md

 masternode genkey
 ```

-This is your private key that you will place into the `axe.conf` on your masternode.
+This is your masternode private key that you will place into the `axe.conf` on your masternode.

 Now generate new address `mn1` and send 1000 AXE collateral.